Kwong Wah Yit Poh: Establishment

 After Yan Kon Kwang Hwa Pao was closed down, the Rangoon Tongmenghui leader Zhuang Yin'an came to Penang along with his machinery to aid Sun's cause and revive his paper.

 With Sun Yat-sen's help, a new daily newspaper, Kwong Wah Yit Poh, was launched in Penang.
-The first issue was published in 2 December 1910, from the headquarters of Tongmenghui's Penang branch at 120 Armenian Street.
+The first issue was published on 2 December 1910, from the headquarters of Tongmenghui's Penang branch at 120 Armenian Street.
 The building has now been preserved as Sun Yat-sen Museum Penang.

 Penang Sin Poe Acquirement

 In 1936, Kwong Wah Yit Poh acquired Penang Sin Poe (established 1895), Penang's first Chinese newspaper.
 Despite the change in ownership, Penang Sin Poe continued to be published until 30 September 1941.

 World War II

 The newspaper had ceased publication in 1941 due to World War II, and its publication did not resume until 1946.

 Ownership

 Cheong Yoke Choy who was a keen supporter of the Kuomintang movement had owned shares in the newspaper.